Poland doubles troop contingent on border with Belarus | DW | 19.10.2021

 Poland's western neighbor Germany has given an offer of assistance with a proposal to send resources of its own.

-The letter addressed to his Poland's Interior Minister Mariusz Kaminski stated: "Given the joint challenges, I believe it is sensible for both our border protection authorities to again boost their accustomed joint patrols along the German-Polish border."
+The letter addressed to Polish Interior Minister Mariusz Kaminski stated: "Given the joint challenges, I believe it is sensible for both our border protection authorities to again boost their accustomed joint patrols along the German-Polish border."

 Seehofer said the patrols should be "primarily on Polish territory, naturally under Polish command."